ffloyd/flows/README.md

 [![Gem Version](https://badge.fury.io/rb/flows.svg)](https://badge.fury.io/rb/flows)

 Small and fast ruby framework for implementing railway-like operations.
-By design it close to [Trailblazer::Operation](http://trailblazer.to/gems/operation/2.0/) and [Dry::Transaction](https://dry-rb.org/gems/dry-transaction/), but has more simpler and flexible DSL for defining operations and matching results.
-Also `flows` is faster.
+By design it is close to [Trailblazer::Operation](http://trailblazer.to/gems/operation/2.0/) and [Dry::Transaction](https://dry-rb.org/gems/dry-transaction/), but has simpler and flexible DSL for defining operations and matching results.
+Also `flows` is faster, see [Performance](#performance).

-`flows` has no production dependencies so you can use it with any framework.
+`flows` has no production dependencies so it can be used with any framework.

 ## Installation